 Have you ever dreamed of winning Jeopardy and hearing the crowd erupt with excitement?
-The Department of Energy’s National Science Bowl challenges young students who are passionate about science and engineering to show off their talents in the academic competition.
+You can make that dream a reality.
+The Department of Energy’s National Science Bowl challenges young students who are passionate about science and engineering to show off their talents in this academic competition.